Olaminiyi/Project-19/README.md

 **TASKS**

-- Build AMIs using Packer
+- Build AMIs using Packer.
 - Update the terraform script with the AMI IDs generated from packer build
 - Create terraform cloud and backend
 - Run terraform script